o3 in public: the reasoning leap is confirmed

 What has changed with o3

-The o3 family continues the path opened by o1: models that spend more time and tokens “thinking” before answering, with an architecture of explicit internal reasoning.
-What’s new versus o1 is a quantitative leap in several directions: significantly better results in reasoning benchmarks (ARC-AGI is the one generating most headlines), better control of the thinking process, and more efficiency.
+The o3 family continues the path opened by o1: models that spend more time and tokens “thinking” before answering, with explicit internal reasoning architecture.
+What’s new versus o1 is a quantitative leap in several directions: significantly better results in reasoning benchmarks (ARC-AGI generated most headlines), better control of the thinking process, and more efficiency.

-o3-mini, which is the one most people can use right now, is especially interesting.
-It’s the first of the series within reach of any developer with a reasonable budget, and though it doesn’t match the full o3, it’s already beyond GPT-4o for almost any problem requiring multi-step reasoning.
+o3-mini, which is the one most people can use right now, is the first of the series within reach of any developer with a reasonable budget.
+Though it doesn’t match the full o3, it’s already beyond GPT-4o for almost any problem requiring multi-step reasoning.

 Where the leap is real

-The first thing I noticed testing it is that logic and math problems that previously required guiding the model (careful prompting, forced chain of thought, intermediate verification) are now solved with direct answers.
-Where you used to have to say “think step by step and check your reasoning”, the model now does it internally and delivers something coherent.
+Logic and math problems that previously required guiding the model — careful prompting, forced chain of thought, intermediate verification — are now solved with direct answers.
+Where you used to say “think step by step and check your reasoning,” the model now does it internally.

 This is especially evident in programming tasks with complex logic.
 Refactoring an algorithm, finding a subtle bug, designing a data structure with certain invariants: in all these cases o3-mini produces results that previously required several iterations with GPT-4o.
 The time gained per interaction is real.

 It’s also notable in temporal and causal reasoning.
-Problems involving multiple steps with dependencies, like planning an infrastructure migration or reasoning about event order in a distributed system, now have more coherent responses.
-Not perfect, but the difference from earlier models shows.
+Problems involving multiple steps with dependencies — planning an infrastructure migration, reasoning about event order in a distributed system — now have more coherent responses.

-In pure math, the result speaks for itself: o3-mini solves problems GPT-4o consistently failed.
-And when pushed to reason longer (via the reasoning_effort parameter), the margin grows further.
+In pure math, o3-mini solves problems GPT-4o consistently failed.
+And when pushed to reason longer (via reasoning_effort), the margin grows further.

 Where it still fails

-Despite the leap, there are areas where o3 isn’t better than its predecessors, and can even be worse.
+Despite the leap, there are areas where o3 isn’t better than its predecessors and can be worse:

-In creative text generation, o3-mini is slightly worse than GPT-4o.
+- Creative text generation: o3-mini is slightly worse than GPT-4o.
 Prose feels more mechanical, less free.
-This is probably an effect of more reasoning-focused training, and for any case where the result is narrative text, fiction, or styled writing, GPT-4o remains preferable.
+For narrative text, fiction, or styled writing, GPT-4o remains preferable.

-In tasks where the correct answer is ambiguous (recommendations, opinion, subjective analysis), o3-mini sometimes “overthinks” and delivers over-elaborated answers to questions asking for something more direct.
-It’s the equivalent of hiring an engineer to fix a chair: the result is technically correct but disproportionate.
+- Ambiguous-answer tasks: o3-mini sometimes “overthinks” and delivers over-elaborated answers to questions asking for something direct.
+Like hiring an engineer to fix a chair.

-And factual hallucinations, though less frequent, still happen. o3-mini invents names, dates, and references with the same shamelessness as its predecessors when it lacks the right information.
+- Factual hallucinations: though less frequent, they still happen. o3-mini invents names, dates, and references with the same shamelessness as predecessors when it lacks correct information.
 Better reasoning doesn’t cure this.

 The price impact

-An important point: o3-mini is available at very competitive prices.
+o3-mini is available at very competitive prices.
 On the API, cost per million input and output tokens is reasonable for the quality it offers, especially at the lower reasoning-effort tier.
-It isn’t as cheap as GPT-4o, but it’s in the same order of magnitude.
+It isn’t as cheap as GPT-4o but is in the same order of magnitude.

 What changes for product builders

 For developers working so far only with GPT-4o or Claude, the mindset shift is recognizing that deep reasoning is no longer a prompt-engineering problem.
-Stop spending tokens guiding the model, and start trusting it reasons internally.
-It’s an adjustment that takes a few days but pays off.
+Stop spending tokens guiding the model and start trusting it reasons internally.

 My read